lunarc/lunarc_docs/docs/guides/batch_system/32_core_nodes.md

 # Using the 32-core nodes

-LUNARC's Aurora system offeres a new partition to its users.
+LUNARC's resources offers a new partition to its users.
 This partition features compute nodes with more modern Cascade Lake CPUs, larger core count and more memory than the standard nodes.
 These nodes are placed in a partition named *lu32*.
 The name reflects that these nodes feature 32 cores per node.

-This document assumes you are familar with Aurora.
+This document assumes you are familar with LUNARC resources.
 Here we focus on the key differences between the standard partition and the new *lu32*-partition from a user perspective.

 ## Hardware
 The nodes inside the *lu32*-partition feature more modern CPUs than the nodes in the standard partition.
 Both partitions contain Intel CPUs.
 The CPUs in the standard nodes are commonly referred to as *Haswell*, while the CPUs in the *lu32* partition are commonly referred to as *Cascade Lake*.
 Software executables build for *Haswell* CPUs should run in the *lu32* partition.
 On the other hand, software specifically built for the new *Cascade Lake nodes* is **not** expected to work on the older *Haswell* nodes.